Cameron-Ord/Cameron-Ord/README.md

 Hi There!
 I'm Cameron, A new Junior Developer based in Edmonton, AB.
 I specialize in online web applications.
 I love coding, and while I mainly build websites; alot of the time you will find me working on projects unrelated to strictly Web Development.

-I'm currently learning c++ (just out of personal interest)
+I'm know C, C++ on a basic level.

 What I currently know : JavaScript, Python, HTML, CSS, SASS, MariaDB, Vue.js, node.js, and the DOM.
 I use Apache and an oracle VM for my webhosting.

-I run Linux as my OS.
-Currently I run Cinnamon Mint, and VM into other distros whenever I want to try something new.
+I run Linux as my OS(Arch, Mint).

 What I'm currently working on: